PawseySC/container-workflows/_episodes/04-long-running-services.md

 nginx        7  0.0  0.0  32156  2900 ?
 S    18:58   0:00 nginx: worker process
 root        15  0.0  0.0  11128  1036 ?
 S+   18:59   0:00 grep ngin
 ```
+-->

 So now you've started it, how do you stop it?
-Use the **docker stop** command!
+Use the `docker stop` command!

 ```
 > docker stop nginx